Changes to AHPRA Cosmetic Surgery Regulations, as of July 1 2023, Learn More

 Dr Broughton Snell is a Specialist Plastic and Reconstructive Surgeon based in Melbourne, Victoria, Australia.
 His training in Plastic Surgery took place in Australia and the United States of America (USA).

 Dr Snell is a fully qualified specialist plastic surgeon having completed his Fellowship with the Royal Australasian College of Surgeons in plastic and reconstructive surgery.
+He has also spent time following the completion of this qualification gaining further experience and training in the area of craniomaxillofacial surgery, training which he completed in world-renowned centres here and in the United States.

 ENT (Ear, Nose and Throat) Surgeon MED0001052799